cocos/cocos-docs/en/publish/publish-huawei-quick-games.md

 **4. Subpackage rpk**

 Subpackage rpk can be used according to your needs.

 Subpackage loading, that is, splitting the game content into several packages according to certain rules, only downloading the necessary packages when starting up for the first time.
 This necessary package is called **main package**.
 And the developer can trigger in the main package to download other sub-packages, which can effectively reduce the time spent on the first boot.
 To use this function, you need to set [Subpackage Configuration](../scripting/asset-bundle.md) in **Cocos Creator**, and the package will be automatically subpackaged when the setting is completed.

 After the build is complete, the generated subpackages and main package are merged into one rpk, which is in the `/build/huawei/dist` directory.

+## Resource Management for Huawei Quick Game Environment

+**Huawei Quick Game** is similar to **WeChat Mini Game**.
+There are restrictions on the package size.
+Resources over **10MB** must be downloaded via a network request.

+We recommend that developers save only the script files in the package and download all other resources from the remote server.
+Cocos Creator already helps developers with downloading, caching and version management of remote resources.
+The specific implementation logic and operation steps are similar to the WeChat Mini game.
+Please refer to the [Resource Management for WeChat Mini Game](./publish-wechatgame.md#resource-management-for-wechat-mini-game-environment) documentation for details.

 ## Related Reference Links